prometheus-operator/prometheus-operator/Documentation/user-guides/running-exporters.md

 **Adding label to a target**

-The following snippet will add or replace the `team` label to all the metrics scraped as part of this job with the value `prometheus`.
+The following snippet will add or replace the `team` label with the value `prometheus` for all the metrics scraped as part of this job.

 ```yaml
 - action: replace